-Reframing Autism is currently developing a strategic plan.
-Within that plan our strategic priorities are to focus on changing damaging narratives about Autism.
-We will target various audiences (for example, diagnosticians, allied health professionals, educators, policy makers) to achieve those strategic objectives, although parents of Autistic individuals are always our primary focus.
+Reframing Autism's 5 year strategic plan focuses on changing damaging narratives about Autism.
+We will target various audiences (for example, diagnosticians, allied health professionals, educators, policy makers) to achieve those strategic objectives, although parents of Autistic individuals are our primary focus at the moment.